 Changing the EN-DC MCG/SCG placement rule to verify only the LTE SCG MSD due to 1UL transmission in the NR band, by adopting the following text:

-“For EN-DC configurations where uplink is not available in either the MCG or the SCG or for EN-DC configurations where the UE only supports single uplink operation, reference sensitivity requirements apply with single uplink transmission.
-The downlink carrier(s) from the cell group with uplink shall be configured closer to the uplink operating band than any of the downlink carriers from the cell group without uplink.”
+“For EN-DC configurations where uplink is not available in either the MCG or the SCG or for EN-DC configurations where the UE only supports single uplink operation, reference sensitivity requirements are verified withthe downlink carrier(s) from the cell group without uplink configured closer to the uplink operating band than any of the downlink carriers from the cell group with uplink.”

 Retaining all 1UL test points that specify the LTE SCG MSD (see for example Table 2 test point for DC_(n)71AA).
 The NR band MSD shall be specified as “N/A” rather than “0” since the NR performance is covered by the band’s REFSENS requirements.